shmcfarl/mcp-kind-doc/README.md

 CoreDNS is running at https://127.0.0.1:xxxxx/api/v1/namespaces/kube-system/services/kube-dns:dns/proxy
 ```

-Now your Kind cluster is ready to use with this MCP server.
+Now your KinD cluster is ready to use with this MCP server.

 ## Installation